e-gineering/get-jwt/README.md

     - [Building](#building)
     - [Releasing](#releasing)

-A helper utility to make it easier to get a JSON Web Token (JWT) from a given service.
+A helper utility to make it easier to get a JSON Web Token (JWT) printed to your terminal (or copied to your clipboard with the `--copy` flag).
 Currently only Azure AD is supported.

 If this is the first time that get-jwt is being run against an App Registration in Azure AD, there's a couple one-time steps to do (see [Azure prerequisites](#azure-prerequisites)).